The best way

 • Pour hot water into the tank to cover the calcification / scale.

-• Leave the lid off of the distiller and start a cycle by pressing the reset button.
+• Leaving the lid off the distiller, start a cycle by pressing the reset button.

-• Let the cycle run for 30 minutes, pour out the water and wash the tank with clean water.
+• Let the cycle run for 30 minutes or until the water boils, pour out the water and wash with clean water.

 • If the scale is not completely removed, repeat the process.